Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Fine structure constant from GUP in Higher-dimensional space

 In this case, if we admit that measurements of the fine structure constant might be extracted from experiments using muonic atoms, we expect more stringent bounds than early obtained since $m_{\mu}/m_{e}\simeq206$ and $a_{0}/a_{0\mu}\simeq185$, where $a_{0\mu}$ is the Bohr radius of the muonic hydrogen-like atom.
 Thus, as previously discussed, we might find prospective constraints by assuming that the fine structure constant has been extracted from measurements into a muonic atom with the same uncertainty that to electronic atom \citep{MOREL2020}.
 This analysis yields Figure \ref{fig3}.

 As shown in Figure \ref{fig3}, the bounds from the muonic hydrogen allows us to find stronger constraints than those obtained from the gravitational and non-gravitational experiments \citep{KANAZAWA2019}.
-To obtain these results we have considered $\delta=3$ and $y=10^{2}$.
+To obtain these results we have considered $y=10^{-6}$ (Fig. \ref{fig3}.a) and $y=10^{6}$ (Fig. \ref{fig3}.b).
 Although the lepton is away from the atomic nucleus in the Rydberg atoms, the gravitational effects will be amplified due to the smaller Bohr radius of the muonic atom.
-As we can see by narrowing the allowed region of the deforming parameter, as a function of the higher-dimensional Planck length, the prospective constraints obtained from the muonic system are more stringent than the bounds found from the electronic atom.
+As we can see by tightest the allowed region for the deformation parameter in Figure \ref{fig3}, the muonic system provides us with the strongest prospective constraints than found in the electronic atom.